SamarthKasar123/multi-platform-content-syndication-hub/SECURITY.md

 ## 🛡️ Security Statement

-*This Multi-Platform Content Syndication Hub implements enterprise-grade security measures suitable for handling millions of daily users across rtCamp's high-profile client base.
-All security practices follow industry standards and WordPress best practices.*
+*This security policy is maintained by the development team and is updated regularly to reflect current security best practices.*

 **Last Updated**: July 18, 2025
 **Next Review**: October 18, 2025